cg10036/Themida-Unpacker-for-.NET/README.md

 pd.exe will dump file! if not, just manual dump with SCYLLA!!!!!

-you have to install vbruntime and .NET runtime etc....
-JUST INSTALL VISUAL STUDIO .NET, C++, Universal Windows Platform!!!!!! :)

 ## How it works?

 Search DLLS, if "clrjit.dll" found, suspend process and dump.